 Tips

-- To melt chocolate I used a glass bowl over a pot of water.
+To melt chocolate I used a glass bowl over a pot of water.
 Do not allow water to touch bowl.
-Allowed to melt while water boiled; stirring occasionally and removing from heat when I could only see about 10 chips that were not melted yet.
-Then continue to stir until all are dissolved.
+Allowed chocolate to melt while water boils; stirring occasionally and removing from heat when you can only see about 10 chips that have not melted; remove from heat, continue to stir until all are melted.